What makes an outdoor rug good for outdoors?

 It’s the nature of a natural product.
 Woolen yarn is made up of thousands of short strands which, overlapping and twisted together, make a long rope.
 When the yarn is cut, just by the chance of where strands overlap, many strands are cut short.
 At different points in time, pieces of short strands work loose.
 Sometimes pieces of weak strands break off.
 These pieces are the annoying loose bits we call shedding.
 Take a look at the surface of your wool rug and think about the many, many tips of cut yarn that go to make it.
 That’s why a wool rug can shed so much.
 (Loop pile rugs shed less than cut pile, because individual strands are not shortened by cutting.)

-Rugs made of high quality wool tend to shed less than those of standard quality, but they are more expensive, too.
+Rugs made of high quality wool tend to shed less than those of standard quality.

 What if a rug is creased from folding?